danbischof/Reproduktion_Vorlesung_BA_CP/README.md

 week 3:

-week 4: reproduction of Figure 1 in: A Tear in the Iron Curtain: The Impact of Western Television on Consumption Behavior (url: https://direct.mit.edu/rest/article-abstract/98/1/25/58291/A-Tear-in-the-Iron-Curtain-The-Impact-of-Western?redirectedFrom=fulltext)
+week 4: reproduction of Figure 1 in: A Tear in the Iron Curtain: The Impact of Western Television on Consumption Behavior (https://direct.mit.edu/rest/article-abstract/98/1/25/58291/A-Tear-in-the-Iron-Curtain-The-Impact-of-Western?redirectedFrom=fulltext)